Skip to main content

 Eligibility & Selection Criteria:

-• Student must have attended MSU full-time for four consecutive terms, including the Fall 2023 term (excluding summer sessions)
+• Student must have completed four consecutive full-time semesters at MSU, including the Fall 2024 term (excluding summer sessions)

 • Student must be a university junior or senior (must have achieved 60 or more credits)